jonahwithoutthewhale/jonah/_posts/2020-03-24-great-northern-bean-soup.md

 5. Remove soup from heat.
 Add the spinach, stirring until it wilts.
 Can be served immediately.

 ![Photo by Jonah Without the Whale](/images/2020-03-24_bean_soup.jpg)

+This is one of [Rebecca's](https://jonahwithoutthewhale.com/authors/kelly/) favorites.
+Very easy to double the batch if you want some leftovers (or have a big family).